abrasumente233/hub/README.md

 ### functionalities

-- [ ] command line interface for specifying hub `ip:port` and exposed port
+- [x] command line interface for specifying hub `ip:port` and exposed port
 - [ ] default exposed port should be the original service port, as provided by the spoke
+- [ ] simplify the handshakes code
 - [ ] authentication

 ### would be nice if we have